Chimediin Saikhanbileg: Minister of Education (1998)

-Saikhanbileg was appointed the Chairman of Information and Communication Technology Authority of the Mongolian Government after the 2004 Parliamentary Election where he served until 2008.
+Saikhanbileg was appointed Chairman of the Information and Communication Technology Authority of the Mongolian Government after the 2004 Parliamentary Election, serving until 2008.
 Under his leadership, 2004 to 2008 was a period of rapid development in telecommunications and information technologies in Mongolia.

-He oversaw and completed the construction of high-speed Internet access and fiber-optic cables in 1.5 million km2 area of Mongolia, connecting 21 aimags and 330 soums during those years.
+He oversaw and completed the construction of high-speed Internet access and fiber-optic cables in a 1.5 million km2 area of Mongolia, connecting 21 aimags and 330 soums during those years.
 This fiber-optic network became the first infrastructure in Mongolia to connect the entire country.
 Within only 4 years, a new network spanning almost 10,000 km had been built.
-He successfully managed the re-negotiation of a 20-year contract with the Korea Telecom company, which had been signed in 1995 and had granted the company an exclusive right to use central telecommunication network.
+He successfully renegotiated a 20-year contract with Korea Telecom, signed in 1995, that granted the company an exclusive right to use the central telecommunications network.
 Saikhanbileg was able to remove the exclusive rights, inviting fair competition to the industry.
-With the advent of two new cellular carriers, competition flourished, leading to reduction of users' bills by almost 3 to 4 times.
-Cellular phone user numbers increased to 4.3 million for 3 million Mongolians, making Mongolia a country with a leading mobile penetration rate.
+With the advent of two new cellular carriers, competition flourished, leading to a reduction in users' bills by almost 3 to 4 times.
+Cell phone user numbers increased to 4.3 million, representing 3 million Mongolians, making Mongolia a country with a leading mobile penetration rate.
 The percentage of smartphone users has grown to over 80%.
-At his initiative, the projects "E-Mongolia", "E-Government", "Internet for Every Family" and "A Computer for Every Child" were successfully implemented and the total size of Internet traffic was increased by a factor of 400.
-The IPTV project to connect Mongolia to the main fiber-optic network that connects Asia and Europe, was successfully implemented allowing the user to rewind any program aired within 72 hours.
-E-government project eliminated bureaucracy and red-tape in government services and enabled numerous innovative services to reach the public.
+At his initiative, the projects "E-Mongolia", "E-Government", "Internet for Every Family", and "A Computer for Every Child" were successfully implemented, and the total size of Internet traffic was increased by a factor of 400.
+The IPTV project to connect Mongolia to the main fiber-optic network linking Asia and Europe was successfully implemented, allowing users to rewind any program aired within 72 hours.
+E-government projects eliminated bureaucracy and red tape in government services and enabled numerous innovative services to reach the public.

+Chief Cabinet Secretary (2012–2014)

-In 2012 Parliamentary election, Saikhanbileg became a Member of Parliament for the third time, his Democratic Party faction gained the most number of seats in the Parliament and formed the Government.
-Saikhanbileg was appointed Chief of the Cabinet Secretariat, a Cabinet Minister.
-As Chief of the Cabinet Secretariat, Saikhanbileg undertook a series of important reforms to alleviate the burden of red-tape on business, invite for more openness along the core of World Bank Doing Business indicators, and within only 2 years, Mongolia advanced to the 56th from 97th in the world ranking.
-Moreover, by certain indicators, Mongolia excelled to rank among the top 20 countries.
+In the 2012 parliamentary election, Saikhanbileg became an MP for the third time; his party won the largest number of seats in the State Great Khural and formed a coalition government headed by party chairman Norovyn Altankhuyag.
+Saikhanbileg was appointed Chief of the Cabinet Secretariat and Minister without portfolio.
+As Chief of the Cabinet Secretariat, Saikhanbileg undertook a series of important reforms to alleviate the burden of red tape on business, promote greater openness across the core of World Bank Doing Business indicators, and, within only 2 years, Mongolia advanced from the 97th to the 56th in the world ranking.
+Moreover, by certain indicators, Mongolia ranked among the top 20 countries.